-Course: Ancient History Annual Subject Fee: \$20 for Student Workbook

-- The Year 11 course is structured to provide students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of the ancient past.
-Through the use of archaeological and written sources, students investigate various aspects of the ancient world, including historical sites, people, societies, events and developments. - The Year 12 course is structured to provide students with opportunities to apply their understanding of archaeological and written sources and relevant historiographical issues in the investigation of the ancient past.

-Investigating Ancient History (60 indicative hours)

-- a) The Nature of Ancient History - b) Case Studies
+Course: Ancient Hist ory Annual Subject Fee: \$20 for Student Workbook 2 units for each of Year 1 1 and Year 12 courses Board Developed Course Exclusions: Nil Course Description: of methods and written sources societies, event Irse is structured to provide students with opportunities to develop and apply their understanding issues involved in the investigation of the ancient past.
+Through the use of archaeological and , students investigate various aspects of the ancient world, including historical sites, people, s and developments.
+Irse is structured to provide students with opportunities to apply their understanding of archaeological a and written sources and relevant historiographical issues in the investigation of the ancient past.
+Main Topics Covered: Year 11 Course Investigating Ancient His a) The Nature of Ancient b) Case Studies Students undertake: om 'The Nature of Ancient History', AND • at least TWO case stud must be from Egypt, Greece, Rome or Celtic Europe. - must be from Australia, Asia, the Near East or the Americas should be a minimum of 10 indicative hours Features of Ancient Socie • a different key feature WO ancient societies through an investigation of: for each society, OP one key feature across Historical Investigation (20 indicative hours) on is designed to further develop relevant investigative, research and presentation skills. extend a particular area of individual student interest.
+Year 12 Course Core Study: Cities of Ves uvius - Pompeii and Herculaneum (30 indicative hours) , The core study is a Roma - y from at least TWO of the following areas: • Egypt • Near East • China • Greece ONE "Ancient Societies" topic (30 indicative hours) To be studied from the o ptions offered in the syllabus.
+ONE "Personalities in the eir Times" topic (30 indicative hours) To be studied from the r elevant personalities option offered in the syllabus.
+ONE "Historical Periods" topic (30 indicative hours) To be studied from the o ptions offered in the syllabus.
+HOW THIS SUBJECT WILL Further study: Ancient History may be included in your HSC program to satisfy university entrance Turther study. requirements. requirements.

-Students undertake:

-- at least ONE option from 'The Nature of Ancient History', AND - at least TWO case studies.

-ONE case study must be from Egypt, Greece, Rome or Celtic Europe.

-ONE case study must be from Australia, Asia, the Near East or the Americas

-Each case study should be a minimum of 10 indicative hours

-Features of Ancient Societies (40 indicative hours)

-Students study at least TWO ancient societies through an investigation of:

-- a different key feature for each society, OR - one key feature across the societies selected.

-Historical Investigation (20 indicative hours)

-The historical investigation is designed to further develop relevant investigative, research and presentation skills.

-This investigation should extend a particular area of individual student interest.

-Core Study: Cities of Vesuvius - Pompeii and Herculaneum (30 indicative hours)

-The core study is a Roman study.

-The course requires study from at least TWO of the following areas:

-- Egypt

-- Near East

-- China

-- Greece

-ONE "Ancient Societies" topic (30 indicative hours)

-To be studied from the options offered in the syllabus.

-ONE "Personalities in their Times" topic (30 indicative hours)

-To be studied from the relevant personalities option

-offered in the syllabus.

-One "Historical Periods" topic (30 indicative hours) To be studied from the options offered in the syllabus.

-Further study: Ancient History may be included in your HSC program to satisfy university entrance requirements.

 Occupation: The study of Ancient History provides a sound basis for general occupations.
 Other ways: The study of Ancient History equips students with valuable communication and thinking skills and a sound knowledge and understanding of the foundation and culture of our civilisation.

-For further information contact: Ms Cufrè
+For further information of contact: Ms Cufrè or Mr Campbell

-Course: Biology Annual Subject Fee: \$25
+Course: Biology

+2 units for each of Year 11 and Year 12 courses Board Developed Course the study of the mechanisms and systems that living things use to obtain, transport and use for their own growth and repair; biotic and abiotic features of the environment and the interdependence of organisms in an ecosystem; the evolution of life on Earth; the effects of global changes on the diversity of Australian biota during the formation of the Australian continent.